 Myss (1996) goes on to quote Dr. Pert as saying

 Therefore, it is really important to stay positive.
-The added bonus is that staying positive will have a beneficial effect on your own health as well as your animal!
+Added bonus?
+Staying positive will have a beneficial effect on your own health as well as your animal!

 At its essence, naturopathy is about supporting the mind/body/spirit to come back to and maintain balance.
-Naturopathy uses nutrition as the foundation for this, but as we have seen, every one of the eight laws of health is critical to keeping the body in balance.
-To truly support our animals on their path to true, sustained health, we must look at the mind/body/spirit connection and treat them holistically, rather than working to suppress symptoms and looking at the body from a mechanistic and reductionist viewpoint.
-And, just as importantly, we must remember that every individual, whether that individual is a human or an animal, possesses the innate ability to heal him or herself.
+Naturopathy views nutrition as the foundation for balance.
+But each law is vital for maintaining balance.
+To truly support our animals on their path to true, sustained health, we must look at the mind/body/spirit connection.
+We must treat them holistically.
+And we must avoid suppressing their symptoms.
+Most importantly, we must remember that every individual, human or animal, possesses the innate ability to heal themself.

 [i] Myss, C. (1996).
 Anatomy of the Spirit.
 New York, NY: Three Rivers Press., pg 35